elalecs/laravel-documenter/CONTRIBUTING.md

 `LaravelDocumenterServiceProvider.php` is the entry point of the package.
 It:
 - Registers the package's config file
 - Binds the main `LaravelDocumenter` class to the service container
-- Registers individual documentation generators
+- Registers the documenters

 ### 2. Main Class

 `LaravelDocumenter.php` orchestrates the documentation generation process.
 It:
-- Coordinates between different generators
+- Coordinates between different documenters
 - Handles high-level logic for documentation generation

 ### 3. Command